Decaf Journal is reader-supported. When you buy links through our site, we may earn an affiliate commission.

 For the first time in my life, I started to consider what I was putting into my body.
 I immediately swore off all processed food, refined sugar, refined flour, and industrial seed oils.
 Prior to this, I had accumulated a number of other health issues aside from hair loss that went away almost overnight when I decided to commit to a whole foods diet.
 I was onto something, I could feel it at a cellular level.
 Meat, eggs, fish, extra virgin olive oil, avocados, bone broth, and a heavy dose of fruits and vegetables became the cornerstone of my diet.

 Within a month, under the right bathroom lighting I could see tiny baby hairs sprouting on my head where I hadn't seen any signs of life for years.
 The diet worked!
-I was visibly shaken at my discovery and simultaneously overjoyed.
+I was visibly shaken at my discovery to reverse hair loss and simultaneously overjoyed.
 All my life I had been told there's no cure for male pattern baldness, and yet I was now living proof that it could be overcome.

 I continued eating this way for several months, and to my delight my thinning hair began to thicken, at least enough that my hair situation was no longer a noticeable issue to others.
 Yet I was far from satisfied.
 I began to ponder what else I might be able to incorporate into my diet to give me better results.
 I had halted my hair loss full stop, but I wanted to see my hair line rejuvenated.